sophgo/sophon-stream/samples/ppocr/README_EN.md

 ```
 ## 7. Performance Testing

-Currently, the ppocr example supports inference on BM1684X and BM1684 in PCIe and SOC modes
+Currently, the ppocr example supports inference on BM1684X and BM1684 in PCIe and SOC modes, and BM1688 SOC mode.

 Modifications in JSON configurations might be necessary when switching between different devices, such as adjusting model paths, input channels, etc. Refer to section 6.1 for JSON configuration methods and section 6.2 for program execution methods.